opencredo/tornado-analytics/README.rst

          table_title - surprisingly it names the table headers - populates table headers
 * Define your handler in urls.py
-* Add your table in templates/index.html (include table's URL and create a <div> with ID so it can load your new table into that div.
+* Add your table div in templates/index.html, then, in js section add loading div function all: loaddiv('#__your_created_div', '/your-new-url-to-data-table');